How?

 Objections

-Combining in-depth human experience with an AI Assistant to work through predicted abd actual objerction handling situations.
+Combining in-depth human experience with an AI Assistant to work through predicted and actual objerction handling situations.
 Example: "The customer says our price is too high compared to the competition.
 How should I respond?"

 Calculations